 Cities Are Technology

 When most people contemplate technology, their minds immediately conjure sci-fi spectacles: humanoid robots, sentient AI, and interplanetary travel.
 But technology extends far beyond these futuristic tropes.
-At its essence, technology represents our methodical manipulation of the environment to serve human needs.
-Through this fundamental lens, cities themselves emerge as perhaps humanity’s most sophisticated and consequential technological achievement.
+I think cities count too: large systems we built to solve human needs at scale.

-Technology, properly defined, involves applying scientific knowledge to solve practical problems.
-Cities embody this process on a grand scale—they represent the culmination of millennia of continuous problem-solving.
+Technology is just applied knowledge in service of practical problems.
+Cities show what that looks like when the problems are shelter, safety, sanitation, trade, and getting lots of people to live together without everything breaking.
 From the first permanent settlements along fertile river valleys to the sprawling metropolises of today, urban environments have evolved as complex systems addressing fundamental human needs: shelter, security, resource distribution, waste management, transportation, and social connection.

 I’m an unabashed urban enthusiast.
-Cities remain criminally underappreciated as humanity’s most remarkable technological innovation.
+I think we badly underrate cities as technology.
 While we readily celebrate individual inventions—smartphones, vaccines, or electric vehicles—we rarely acknowledge the city itself as a comprehensive technological system.
 Ancient Rome’s aqueducts, sewers, and multi-story apartment buildings represented engineering marvels that enabled unprecedented population density.
 Medieval city walls and defensive architecture solved security problems.
 The grid systems of planned cities from Teotihuacan to Manhattan created navigable order from potential chaos.

 The Car-Shaped Problem #

 If you’ve followed my writing, you’ve likely realized this represents yet another entry in my ongoing critique of automobile dependency.
-A paradigm shift in urban design philosophy is finally gaining momentum, particularly among younger generations who’ve recognized the profound limitations of car-centric development patterns and suburban sprawl.
+Lately, more people, especially younger ones, seem willing to say the obvious thing out loud: car-centric development and suburban sprawl do not work very well.

 Evidence increasingly demonstrates that automobiles represent a suboptimal solution for urban mobility.
 Cars deliver extraordinarily inefficient transportation—a typical vehicle weighing 4,000 pounds to move a single 150-pound human being represents an almost comically wasteful energy proposition.
 They’re demonstrably dangerous, killing approximately 1.35 million people globally each year.
-And their environmental impact threatens the very biosphere that sustains our existence.
+And they burn huge amounts of fuel, foul the air, and eat land we could use for better things.

 The automobile-centric development that dominated 20th-century urban planning represents a historical anomaly rather than an inevitable evolution.
 Cities thrived for thousands of years before cars, designed at human scale for walking.
 The medieval European cities that tourists flock to photograph weren’t designed for pedestrians out of some romanticized notion—they were built that way because it worked.
 The post-WWII suburban experiment, fueled by cheap oil and government subsidies, created unprecedented dependencies on private vehicle ownership while dissolving the urban fabric that supported community and efficient resource use.